dshilja/CC-projekt/README.md

 #### Use the onlinestore application and make a few REST API calls

-Open the onlinestore application and try out a few tasks - view pet owners and their pets, vets, and schedule pet visits:
+Open the onlinestore application and try out a few tasks - view pet products and their pets, vets, and schedule pet visits:

 ```bash